drewpearce/legos.memes/README.md

   - Generates an Xzibit Yo Dawg meme with your message text on it.
 - `what if I told you...`
   - Generates a Morpheus What if I told you meme with your message text on it.
-- `memexy ...all the...`
-  - Generates a Hyperbole and a Half X all the Y meme with your message text on it.
 - `one does not simply...`
   - Generates a Boromir One does not simply meme with your message text on it.
 - `brace yourselves...`